BitFolio/GPT-Misc-Prompts/prompt-blog-post.md

 ## Gemini
 ```
 Can you summarize the following article?
-URL
 ```